 Protecting the identity of those who speak up is at the heart of what we do.
 Our people, systems and processes work together to guarantee confidentiality.

 As an independent, not-for-profit organisation we have maintained the confidentiality of all those we have listened to since we were established in 1996.

 Our reporting service is confidential, not anonymous.
 Confidentiality means we ask for your details so that we can stay in touch throughout the reporting process, but we protect your identity.
 We contact you to fully understand your concern, get back to you with the company’s response, and give you the opportunity for feedback.

 How we protect your confidentialityIf you are interested in how we protect your identity, read on.

 Raising your concern

 Confidentiality goes beyond not using your name.
 The analyst will ask you questions about your concern in detail to ensure that nothing in the detail of the concern could identify you or a colleague.
-Where a concern is tied to an individual, the analyst will provide you with alternative options for speaking up.
-This may be through a whistleblowing service or other channels within your organisation.
+Where a concern is tied to an individual, the analyst will provide you with alternative options, such as a whistleblowing service or other channels within your organisation.

 Passing your concern to the company